-I teach life story writing to boomers and seniors.
-Reading my students’ stories has given me a peek into the lives of those who’ve fought in wars or made ends meet on the home front; and of little girls who wandered along wooden floors in an old dime store, accompanied by the slightly sour aroma that emanated from the lunch counter one side of the store.
+I teach memoir and life story writing.
+Reading my students’ stories has given me a peek into the lives of those who’ve fought in wars or made ends meet on the home front; and of little girls who wandered along wooden floors in an old dime store, accompanied by the slightly sour aroma that emanated from the lunch counter on one side of the store.

 My students have written of childhood dinners with the famous, or how they overcame a complex challenge.
 I learned about the life of a devastating, giant Boston fire through the life of a trolley driver, in a tribute written by his daughter.
 In these classes, I get to experience the richness of life behind the headlines, and believe me, that’s the most riveting view.